Assistant Professor of Stats & Data Science at UChicago

-I am a postdoctoral fellow in the Data Science Institute at Columbia.
+I am an Assistant Professor in the Department of Statistics and the Data Science Institute at the University of Chicago.
 My research develops statistical models and computational methods to analyze modern large-scale data in political science, economics, and genetics, among other fields in the social and natural sciences.

 I received my PhD in Computer Science from UMass Amherst in 2019 under the guidance of Hanna Wallach in the Machine Learning for Data Science lab.
 My dissertation developed a family of Bayesian tensor decomposition models for high-dimensional discrete data of networks and time-series in international relations.